schmalte04/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Hi!
-I'm Malte.
 I am a data scientist with a focus on #rstats and football analytics.
-On this page i am going to share my public projects in datascience and dataviz.
+On this page i am going to share my public projects in datascience and data vizualisation.
 This page is generated with Hugo and the Academic template.